 “The virtue of the camera is not the power it has to transform the photographer into an artist, but the impulse it gives him to keep on looking.” – Brooks Atkinson

-I use a Canon EOS Rebel T1i for the majority of my photos.
+I shoot with a Canon EOS Rebel T1i for the majority of my photos.
 My favorite lens is my Canon EF 50mm f/1.8 II.

-I edit my photographs in Photoshop on my PC as well as in iPhoto and Snapseed on my iPad.
+I edit my photographs in Lightroom and Photoshop on my PC, as well as in iPhoto and Snapseed on my iPad/iPhone.

 If you’d like to see more of my work, you can browse my Flickr account.